anyaevostinar/anyaevostinar.github.io/classes/201-s24/lab-quicksort.md

 a.
 How large of arrays are you initially testing with?

 b.
 How many runs of the experiment are initially occurring?
-Is the first run being counted?
+Note that the first round isn't being counted because it often takes longer due to setup.

 c.
 Which pivot selection approaches are being tested?